Encapsulating custom code into Gym environments: A turning controller

 Current correction amount.

-correction_rates : Tuple[float, float]
+correction_rates : tuple[float, float]

 Correction rates for increment and decrement.